tu-delft-library/il-master-thesis-guide/book/intro.md

 For questions or feedback, please contact the project leader Lisanne Walma via l.w.b.walma@tudelft.nl.

-We also invite you to fill out our feedback survey or use the GitHub button on top to open issues or suggest specific edits for each page.
+We also invite you to fill out our <a href=https://forms.cloud.microsoft/e/1qwXk7RsgN target=_blank>feedback survey</a> or use the GitHub button on top to open issues or suggest specific edits for a specific page.